 Understanding Ketosis and the Ketogenic Diet

-How To Follow The Keto Diet
+How To Successfully Follow The Keto Diet

-Standard - This is typically comprised of 75% fat, 20% protein, and 5% carbs.
+Standard Keto Diet - This strategy typically restricts your daily caloric intake to 75% fat, 20% protein, and 5% carbs.

 Applying The Ketogenic Diet